en9inerd/tgeraser/README.md

     --version                   Show version.
 ```

 Executing the tool without options will guide you through the creation of your first user session.
-You can create sessions for multiple users using the `tgeraser session <new_session_name>` command.
+After that you can create sessions for multiple users using the `tgeraser session <new_session_name>` command.

 ## Contributing